 - You’re determined to take control of your child’s life so they don’t mess it up.

 - You don’t take time to give children choices or options.
 Instead, you tell them what they have to do.
 If they don’t do it, you don’t embrace natural consequences but instead punish the child.

 - You have high expectations and when those expectations aren’t met your child knows that they’re in trouble.

 - Overbearing fathers may feel as if they’re protecting their children.
 However, the truth is that they’re limiting children from exploring and experiencing their world.

 - Overbearing fathers often make children feel afraid.
 Instead of feeling secure and trusting that they have a dad to take care of them, a child feels as if dad is a threat.

-The Long Term Ramifications
+The Long-Term Ramifications

 See related: Guidelines for Parent/Child Communication

-This is a time of rebellion and adolescents with overbearing fathers may engage in even more risky behaviors than average adolescents.
+The teen years are a time of rebellion and adolescents with overbearing fathers may engage in even more risky behaviors than average adolescents.
 As dad increases the discipline in response to the child’s behavior, the child escalates the behavior.
 Conversely, some adolescents become submissive and stop trying to make decisions for themselves.
 Instead, they follow the crowd and can get themselves into abusive relationships.